Updated April 4, 2022

 - Don’t require participation in a course before the start of the term or after it is scheduled to end.

-- If you’re unsure of how to apply a PCC policy in the event of closure, consult with your department chair or division dean.
+- If you’re unsure of how to apply a PCC policy in the event of a closure, consult with your department chair or division dean.